SkyeYXL/ecs/intl.en-US/Pricing/Billing methods/No Fees for Stopped Instances (VPC-Connected).md

 ---
-keyword: [pay-as-you-go, No Fees for Stopped Instances \(VPC-Connected\), computing resource, public IP address, retain and bill, stop mode]
+keyword: [pay-as-you-go, no fees for stopped instances, computing resources, public IP address, retain and bill, stop mode]
 ---

 # No Fees for Stopped Instances \(VPC-Connected\)

-The No Fees for Stopped Instances \(VPC-Connected\) feature allows some ECS resources to be recycled while retaining ECS instances, reducing upkeep costs.
-It does not stop consumed resources from being billed.
+The No Fees for Stopped Instances \(VPC-Connected\) feature is used to recycle some ECS resources while retaining ECS instances.
+This helps reduce maintenance costs.
+The feature does not stop consumed resources from being billed.

 ## Prerequisites

 The No Fees for Stopped Instances \(VPC-Connected\) feature is applicable to ECS instances that meet the following requirements:

 -   The network type of the instances is VPC.
--   The instances are pay-as-you-go instances.
+-   The instances are pay-as-you-go or preemptible instances.

     You can change the billing method of an instance from subscription to pay-as-you-go.
-For more information, see [Change the billing method of instances from subscription to pay-as-you-go](/intl.en-US/Pricing/Change the billing method/Change the billing method of instances from subscription to pay-as-you-go.md).
+For more information, see [Change the billing method of an instance from subscription to pay-as-you-go](/intl.en-US/Pricing/Change the billing method/Change the billing method of instances from subscription to pay-as-you-go.md).

 -   The instance family is not attached with local disks.